apache/pekko-samples/pekko-sample-cluster-kubernetes-java/README.md

 as individual Apache Pekko application without Apache Pekko Cluster can be a good fit.
-When state or coordination between nodes is necessary, this is where the [Apache Pekko Cluster features](https://pekko.apache.org/docs/pekko/current/typed/cluster.html) become interesting and it is worth consider making the nodes form an Akka Cluster.
+When state or coordination between nodes is necessary, this is where the [Apache Pekko Cluster features](https://pekko.apache.org/docs/pekko/current/typed/cluster.html) become interesting and it is worth consider making the nodes form an Apache Pekko Cluster.

 ## Kubernetes Instructions